 Be kind and respectful to your playtesters even if they're giving you feedback that you don't necessarily want to hear.
 If someone offers suggestions in good faith, smile and take it with grace no matter what.
 The suggestion itself might be a poor solution to a design problem, but the reason for the suggestion -- and the issue it highlights -- is almost always real and valid.

 But also remember, the playtest session is not for the tester's benefit.
 If the playtester has a harmful attitude or gives abusive feedback, especially at an in-person playtest session, then you can totally just end the playtest and ask them to stop playing or talking.

-- 1.If you are unfamiliar with the game genre or design style, say so.
+- 1.If you're unfamiliar with the genre or design style, say so.

-- 3.Ask the developer, "is there anything I should know before I start?"
+- 3.Ask "is there anything I should know before I start?"